lightly-ai/lightly/docs/source/getting_started/advanced.rst

     # >>> 341965

     # Now we have to extract the frame number from the filename.
-    # Since the length of the filename should always be the same
+    # Since the length of the filename should always be the same,
-    # we can extract the substring.
+    # we can extract the substring simply using indexing.

     # we can experiment until we find the right match
     print(filenames[0][-14:-8])